rebelsky/sams-assorted-musings-reflections/outlook365-vs-maildotapp.md

     <br>
     ...

 All of those "`=3D`"'s are encoded equals signs.
-Since an equal sign has other meanings in mail, they need to be encoded.
+Since equal signs have other meanings in electronic mail, they need to be encoded.
 What about that HTML?
 Let's see what the CSS spec says about the `white-space` style attribute, which has been set to `pre-wrap`.

 > This property specifies two things:
 > * whether and how white space inside the element is collapsed